lgmorand/github-certification-preparation-guide/content/exams/github-actions.md

 runs-on: [self-hosted, linux, ARM64]
 ```

 ### You have a workflow secret named MY_SECRET.
-What if the format to call it from the workflow ?
+What is the format to call it from the workflow ?

 <details><summary>show</summary>
 <p>